Lizzy Borden (band): Second reunion (2006–present)

-In 2011, Lizzy Borden launched the "Summer of Blood" tour in North American Followed by the European version, entitled "Death Takes a Holiday Tour", festival appearances in 2011 included Heaven and Hell Metal Fest, Christmas Metal Festival and the Hard Rock Hell Festival.
+In 2011, Lizzy Borden launched the "Summer of Blood" tour in North American Followed by the European version, titled "Death Takes a Holiday Tour", festival appearances in 2011 included Heaven and Hell Metal Fest, Christmas Metal Festival and the Hard Rock Hell Festival.

 In 2012, Lizzy Borden performed on various Open Air Festivals in Mexico and Europe.
 Festivals included Hellfest in France and Gods of Metal in Italy.
 Both festivals were with Ozzy Osbourne, Mötley Crüe, Guns N' Roses and more.
 They returned to Europe in July 2012 to play Zwarte Cross festival in the Netherlands, Headbangers Open Air in Germany and Bulgaria the first time in their career at the Kavarna Rock Festival.

 In 2013, Lizzy Borden premiered their new tour "30 Years of American Metal" show created from the ground up at the 70000 Tons of Metal, followed by a string of North American shows and European Festivals, including the Swedish Festival Skogsrojet.

 On January 1, 2014, guitarist Dario Lorina left the band after joining American heavy metal band Black Label Society.

 On August 1, 2014, Lizzy Borden performed on Incheon Pentaport Rock Festival with former guitarist Ira Black.

 By 2014, Lizzy Borden had spent the last few years working on the follow up to 2007's Appointment with Death.

-The band's first album in 11 years, My Midnight Things, was released on June 15, 2018, and peaked at number 148 in the Billboard 200 and number 84 on the Top Hard Music Charts in Canada.
+The band's first album in 11 years, My Midnight Things, was released on June 15, 2018, and peaked at No. 148 in the Billboard 200 and No. 84 on the Top Hard Music Charts in Canada.
 Lizzy Borden is currently working on a follow-up album, and the band released its first song in five years, "Death of Me", on August 23, 2023.

 In February 2021, former guitar player and founding member Tony Matuzak died.